NeurodataWithoutBorders/nwb-schema/format_docs/source/format_description.rst

 and different modalities, a *TimeSeries* is defined in a minimal form and it can be extended, or subclassed, to account for different modalities and data storage requirements.
-When a *TimeSeries* is extended, it means that the 'subclassed' instance maintains or changes each of the components (eg, groups and datasets) of its parent and may have new groups and/or datasets of its own.
-The *TimeSeries* makes this process of defining such pairs more hierarchical.
+When a *TimeSeries* is extended, it means that the subclass maintains all components (e.g., groups, datasets, and attributes) of its parent while it may modify existing components as well as add new ones.

 Each *TimeSeries* has its own HDF5 group, and all datasets belonging to a *TimeSeries* are in that group.
 The group contains time and data